 The number of cognitive distortions listed by experts ranges substantially.
 The following thirteen are particularly germane to social anxiety.

-ALWAYS BEING RIGHT.
 Our need to be right protects the fragile self-image sustained by our fears of criticism, ridicule, and rejection.
 Being right is more important than the truth or the feelings of others.
 Thoughts or opinions that contradict are harmful to our emotional structure.

 We store information consistent with these beliefs, which generates a cognitive bias – a subconscious error in thinking that leads us to misinterpret information, impacting the accuracy of our perspectives and decisions.
 Our low implicit and explicit self-esteem keeps us on the defensive and compels the need to compensate for our perceptual lack of positive self-qualities.
 We ignore or contest anything that poses a threat, especially information inconsistent with what we assert to be true.
 The need to always be right can also reflect the narcissism evident in the irrational belief that we are the center of attention in any situation.

-Because of our neediness to always be right, we tend to ignore what others are saying.
+Because of our need to always be right, we tend to ignore what others are saying.
 We avoid recognizing anything that might lead us to conclude we are mistaken.
 Even when we know we are wrong, we find it hard to admit it because it exacerbates our fears of ridicule and criticism.

-Always Being Right does not bode well for healthy relationships because we do not reciprocate shared issues or experiences.
+Always being right does not bode well for healthy relationships because we do not reciprocate shared issues or experiences.
 Counterfeit, ignoring, selective, and hostile listening devalues the relevance of others and inhibits the prospect of healthy connectivity.
 Being right is more important than establishing and maintaining friendships and intimacy.

 Recovery promotes considered and attentive listening skills – active communication where we value what is being said by the other.
 In empathic listening, we seek first to understand and then to be understood.